segmentio/segment-docs/src/engage/audiences/predictive-traits/suggested-predictive-audiences.md

 ---
-title: Predictive Audiences
+title: Suggested Predictive Audiences
 plan: engage-foundations
-hidden: true
 ---

-> info ""
-> Predictive Traits is in public beta.

-Powered by CustomerAI Campaigns, Predictive Audiences can help you improve customer engagement, drive higher conversion rates, and reduce ad spend.
+Powered by CustomerAI Campaigns, Suggested Predictive Audiences can help you improve customer engagement, drive higher conversion rates, and reduce ad spend.

-This page explains what a Predictive Audience is, how to build a Predictive Audience, and what each available Audience targets.
+This page explains what a Suggested Predictive Audience is, how to build a Suggested Predictive Audience, and what each available Audience targets.

-## Predictive Audience basics
+## Suggested Predictive Audience basics

-A Predictive Audience is an out-of-the-box Audience template that uses machine learning.
+A Suggested Predictive Audience is an out-of-the-box Audience template driven by machine learning.

 Segment offers [five templates](/docs/engage/audiences/predictive-traits/predictive-audiences/#predictive-audience-types) that are prebuilt with [Predictive Traits](/docs/engage/audiences/predictive-traits) like likelihood to purchase and lifetime predicted value.
 Selecting a template generates a Predictive Audience whose members you can engage in a number of ways: